zoekowzan/hawbridge_coders/README.md

 Creating a Github Account
 =========================
-  Using your browser, navigate to [Github](https://github.com) Create an acccount.
+  Using your browser, navigate to [Github](https://github.com) Create an account.
 You should use a typical username for yourself (maybe reuse your gmail or facebook username), and a very strong password (10 characters, letters, numbers, spaces, dashes, special characters).
 You will need to supply an email address, and you will need to be able to login to this email to confirm the account.

   You might use this account for a very long time, so make it something that represents you as a person.
 If you want, you can add a a profile picture/avatar as well.
 If you already have an account that you can login with, skip this step.